Evgeny Bazhanov: Academic activities

 Evgeny Bazhanov delivered more than 550 lectures in over 150 Universities, Colleges and Research Centers in 22 countries, including Harvard, Columbia, Stanford and G. Washington Universities, University of California, Rand, Cambridge, Oxford, Beijing, Tokyo, Seoul National, Australian National Universities, over 250 presentations at multinational conferences and more than 900 interviews to TV, radio, newspapers and magazines in 30 countries.

-He was Academic advisor of 53 PhD dissertations including by President of South Korea Kim Dae-jung, Prime Minister of Kazakhstan Kassym-Jomart Tokayev, Foreign Minister of Kyrgyzstan Alikbek Jekshenkulov, Ambassadors to Russia of Yemen, United Arab Emirates, Palestine and many prominent Russian politicians, educators and diplomats.
+Bazhanov was the academic advisor of 53 PhD dissertations including those by the President of South Korea Kim Dae-jung, Prime Minister of Kazakhstan Kassym-Jomart Tokayev, Foreign Minister of Kyrgyzstan Alikbek Jekshenkulov, Ambassadors to Russia of Yemen, United Arab Emirates, Palestine and many prominent Russian politicians, educators and diplomats.

-He is author of 41 books, more than 110 book chapters and parts and over 1000 articles on Chinese, Korean, Japanese, ASEAN, Asia-Pacific, US, European, Middle Eastern affairs, foreign policies and domestic issues of Russia, CIS countries (published in Russia, USA, ROK, PRC, Taiwan, Japan, Australia, Hong Kong, New Zealand, Germany, Britain, Singapore, Thailand, Israel, Egypt, Spain, Italy, Turkey, Austria, Iran, Switzerland, Yugoslavia, Syria).
+Bazhanov was author of 41 books, more than 110 book chapters and parts and over 1000 articles on Chinese, Korean, Japanese, ASEAN, Asia-Pacific, US, European, Middle Eastern affairs, foreign policies and domestic issues of Russia, CIS countries (published in Russia, USA, ROK, PRC, Taiwan, Japan, Australia, Hong Kong, New Zealand, Germany, Britain, Singapore, Thailand, Israel, Egypt, Spain, Italy, Turkey, Austria, Iran, Switzerland, Yugoslavia, Syria).
 Editor of 90 books and other publications, member of editorial boards of several magazines.
-In 1994 founded a Research Institute for Contemporary International Studies and headed it till 2006.
+In 1994 founded the Research Institute for Contemporary International Studies and headed it until 2006.

+Personal life and death

+His father, Peter I. Bazhanov (1912–1975) served as mayor of the city of Sochi from 1957 to 1971.
+He was a prominent specialist in the field of electricity, as well as an inventor, writer, artist.
+His mother, Anna Z. Bazhanova (1914–1982), was an electrical engineer, and a specialist in city-planning.

+Evgeny Bazhanov was married to Natalia E. Bazhanova, a prominent orientalist, Korea specialist, political scientist, historian, economist, teacher, and diplomat.
+She was also the author of numerous books and articles, published in Russia and various foreign countries, on Russia, Korea, China, USA, Europe, Middle East.

+Evgeny Bazhanov died on 18 September 2023, at the age of 76.